 After the evidence is finalised by way of affidavits and cross examination, your respective lawyers will make submissions to the Judge to persuade the Judge that the evidence supports the orders which you are seeking.
 The Judge will then give his or her judgment.
 Usually the judgment is not given on the spot but rather the Judge will take time to further read the affidavits and a transcript of the oral evidence and consider the matter carefully before giving a judgment.

 Divorce and separation are never easy.
 Given the emotions involved, reaching agreements about financial matters and the allocation of property is not necessarily easy either.
-To learn more about how we can help you reach an amicable property settlement, please contact us today.
+To learn more about how we can help you reach an amicable property settlement, please contact our Rockhampton lawyers today.